7 Facts About Your Thyroid

-With vague symptoms like feeling tired or cold, it’s no wonder a thyroid disorder is often a suspect in many health problems.
+With vague symptoms like feeling tired or cold, it is no wonder a thyroid disorder is often a suspect in many health problems.

-These symptoms, which may indicate hypothyroidism, are nonspecific and overlap with multiple other conditions.
-So while it’s important to evaluate thyroid function in anyone who has these symptoms, your thyroid is not always to blame.
+These typical hypothyroidism symptoms are nonspecific and overlap with multiple other conditions.
+So, while it is important to check thyroid function in anyone with symptoms, your thyroid is not always to blame.

 A Look at the Thyroid

-The thyroid gland is a butterfly-shaped gland located in the front of your neck that makes and secretes thyroid hormones.
-It is regulated by the pituitary gland, and is dependent on iodine intake from your diet.
+The thyroid is a butterfly-shaped gland located in the front of your neck.
+It makes and secretes thyroid hormones.
+The pituitary gland controls the thyroid gland.
+The thyroid depends on iodine intake from your diet.

 Here are seven more facts you should know about your thyroid.

 1. Thyroid-stimulating hormone (TSH) blood tests are really accurate.